javascript-tutorial/en.javascript.info/1-js/02-first-steps/05-types/article.md

 The `object` type is special.

 All other types are called "primitive", because their values can contain only a single thing (be it a string or a number or whatever).
 In contrast, objects are used to store collections data and more complex entities.
-We'll deal with them later after we know enough about primitives.
+We'll deal with them later in the chapter <info:object> after we know enough about primitives.

 The `symbol` type is used to create unique identifiers for objects.
-We have to mention it here for completeness, but we'd better study them after covering objects.
+We have to mention it here for completeness, but it's better to study them after objects.

 ## The typeof operator [#type-typeof]